 Our foretaste of having escaped some challenging sailing came when we were just short of Fornells in Minorca and we heard a gale warning on the VHF, the forecast had been for the following night to be a 5 gusting 6 and for light winds to follow.
 In the event we were stuck in Fornells for 10 days while two gales blew themselves out.

-So, rather than going to Sardinia we circumnavigated Sardinia and revisited some of our favourite places in North Mallorca and had some good sailing but more motoring that we have had to do in previous years
+So, rather than going to Sardinia we circumnavigated Minorca and revisited some of our favourite places in North Mallorca and had some good sailing but more motoring that we have had to do in previous years

 Fornells did not impress when we first entered, but it grew on us as we stayed there and we would go again There is plenty of room in the harbour, but it does have a lot of motor boat and dinghy sailing activity (which was a useful distraction when we were stuck on the boat during the blows).
 The town is small and pleasant and the old fortified tower at the entrance has been restored in to an interesting museum.

 After Fornells we sailed down to Addaia past a rocky coastline with lots of inlets which would make wonderful day anchorages.
 We arrived at Addaia doing over 7 knots under sail with a following wind and had to do a smart sail drop as the channel is very narrow and winds.
 The main part of the inlet is mainly filled with mooring buoys but being a shallow draft catamaran we were able to go through to a shallow pool beyond the moorings and anchor in idyllic surroundings with a pleasant walk along bridleways into the town.